nos3curity/MM-Website/_posts/2021-04-29-cyberApocalypse2021.md

 permalink: cyberApocalypse2021
 date: 2021-04-29
 categories: CTF
----
-I've done a few CTF's over the years and HackTheBox's Cyber Apocalypse 2021 definitely was my favorite.
+excerpt: I've done a few CTF's over the years and HackTheBox's Cyber Apocalypse 2021 definitely was my favorite.
 4740 teams of up to 10 people from all over the globe were unleashed on a huge number of unique challenges and our undergraduate team placed in the top 200, putting us in the top 5% of competitors, which is very impressive considering that the competition wasn't just undergraduate students, but also professionals with industry experience.
 I was captain for my team and I focused solely on my favorite category - Web.
+---

 Every challenge in the category was unique in its own way and nearly every single one exposed me to a technique or two that I didn't know or haven't used before.
 HackTheBox team really went all out this year to produce an awesome experience for everyone and I want to especially commend HTB's [@makelaris](https://twitter.com/makelariss) who developed many of the web challenges and coordinated the category as a whole.
 The writeup below goes into the details of finding and exploiting the vulnerabilities I found interesting during the CTF, instead of simply sharing the payloads that get you the flag.